tiandiao123/deep_learning/README.md

 ## Table Of Contents
 * [bike classification project](https://github.com/tiandiao123/deep_learning/tree/master/first-neural-network)

+  In this project, I get to build a neural network from scratch to carry out a prediction problem on a real dataset!
+By building a neural network from the ground up, we'll have a much better understanding of gradient descent, backpropagation, and other concepts that are important to know before we move to higher level tools such as Tensorflow.
+We'll also get to see how to apply these networks to solve real prediction problems!
+For implementaion and the project result, please check the link above!

 ### Tutorials

 * [Sentiment Analysis with Numpy](https://github.com/udacity/deep-learning/tree/master/sentiment-network): [Andrew Trask](http://iamtrask.github.io/) leads you through building a sentiment analysis model, predicting if some text is positive or negative.